U.S Women's Climate Justice Initiative

 - April 27, 2016 - Rights of Nature: Protecting and Defending the Places We Live (with a focus on keeping fossil fuels in the ground)

-FEATURING: Shannon Biggs (Movement Rights) and Osprey Orielle Lake (WECAN International) - click here for full speaker biographies and training description
+FEATURING: Shannon Biggs (Movement Rights) and Osprey Orielle Lake (WECAN International) - Click here for a full Rights of Nature training recap blog

 - May 4, 2016 - Women for 100% Renewable Energy: From Installation to Advocacy